dkelly255/python-checkers/FEATURES-HANGMAN.md

 ![Guess Entry Prompt](readme/images/hangman/firstwarning.png)

 ### - Guess Word or Letter functionality:
-The reduction of the guesses remaining count down to three or less will also trigger the activiation of a feature allowing the user to guess either the full word or a single letter, further adding to the UX:
+The reduction of the guesses remaining count down to three or less will also trigger the activation of a feature allowing the user to guess either the full word or a single letter, further adding to the UX:

 ![Guess Entry Prompt](readme/images/hangman/guesswordorletter.png)